ymolists/website/gitpod/docs/command-line-interface.md

-  init                Create a Gitpod configuration for this project. open                Opens a file in Gitpod preview             Opens a URL in the IDE's preview sync-await          Awaits an event triggered using gp sync-done sync-done           Notifies the corresponding gp sync-await calls that this event has happened url                 Prints the URL of this workspace
+  init                Create a Gitpod configuration for this project. open                Opens a file in Gitpod preview             Opens a URL in the IDE's preview snapshot            Take a snapshot of the current workspace stop                Stop current workspace sync-await          Awaits an event triggered using gp sync-done sync-done           Notifies the corresponding gp sync-await calls that this event has happened url                 Prints the URL of this workspace version             Prints the version of the CLI

 Flags:
   -h, --help   help for gp